Tropisms and Substrate Response

 The meristem’s anti-lock.
 Any rational divergence angle marches successive organs onto a few radial arms where they collide; the arm count at each near-lock is a Fibonacci number, and the unique escape is the most-irrational angle, the golden angle — \varphi on a circle.
 Folded onto the substrate ladder’s combs it lands on the \varphi tooth and off both \sqrt2 and the octave: the gap the teeth define, read into space.
 Levitov (1991) derived the same configuration as the ground state of a vortex lattice trapped between two counter-rotating boundaries.

-That the answer is the golden angle is not plant chemistry, and the cleanest evidence is that the pattern appears with no plant in sight.
-Douady and Couder (1992) dropped magnetised ferrofluid droplets into a dish, each attracted to the rim and repelled by the others; added one at a time, they settle at the golden angle and generate Fibonacci spirals from pure physics.
-Nisoli and collaborators (2009) built the discrete version — a stack of freely-rotating repelling magnets, a “magnetic cactus” — and annealed it into the same phyllotactic patterns, domain walls and collective excitations included.
-The mechanism in every case is the one Douady and Couder named: a system of repelling elements added periodically avoids rational organisation, because any rational divergence angle stacks successive elements onto a few radial lines where they collide — and the unique limit of “avoid every rational” is the most irrational number, the golden ratio, the hardest of all to approximate by a fraction.
-The chemistry — auxin, PIN1 — is the implementation the chapter’s division of labour predicts; the principle, that repelling elements on a growing front refuse to lock, is substrate-level, and the non-biological realisations are the proof.
+That the answer is the golden angle is not plant chemistry — the cleanest proof is that the pattern appears with no plant in sight.
+Douady and Couder (1992) dropped magnetised droplets into a dish one at a time, each repelled by the others; they settle at the golden angle and make Fibonacci spirals from pure physics.
+Nisoli et al. (2009) built the same thing from a stack of repelling magnets, a “magnetic cactus,” and annealed it into identical patterns.
+The reason is always the same: repelling elements added one at a time avoid rational organisation, because any rational angle stacks them onto a few radial lines where they collide — and the limit of “avoid every rational” is the most irrational number, the golden ratio.
+The chemistry (auxin, PIN1) is the implementation; the principle is substrate-level, and the non-biological copies are the proof.

-That principle has a specific home in the substrate’s own materials.
-Levitov (1991) derived phyllotaxis as the energy-minimising flux lattice of a layered superconductor: vortices threaded between superconducting layers, tuned by the field, pass through a hierarchy of commensurate configurations — a Farey hierarchy of rational lock-ins — whose dynamically robust members are exactly the consecutive-Fibonacci, golden-mean lattices.
-The substrate is that system: a layered superfluid threaded by a vortex lattice between the two counter-rotating boundaries of its octave — the d_\text{GJO}/2 \approx 8\;\mum counter-rotating layer and the d_\text{GJO} \approx 16\;\mum like-handed sheet.
-The framework reads phyllotaxis as that flux-lattice physics surfacing at the meristem: a lattice of repelling elements that cannot commit to either boundary of the octave — locking to one would march successive primordia into overlap — and so sits at the most-irrational point between them, the golden mean.
-It is the tension inside the lattice asked of a growing thing: which boundary to align to, and what to do when the answer must be neither.
+That principle has a home in the substrate’s own materials.
+Levitov (1991) showed phyllotaxis is the energy-minimising flux lattice of a layered superconductor — vortices threaded between two counter-rotating boundaries, which cannot lock to either spacing and so settle at the golden-mean configuration.
+The substrate is that system: a layered superfluid threaded by a vortex lattice between the two boundaries of its octave (\sim 8\;\mum and \sim 16\;\mum).
+The framework reads phyllotaxis as that flux-lattice physics surfacing at the meristem — a lattice that cannot commit to either boundary, so it sits at the most-irrational point between them.

-The reading keeps the chapter’s altitude, and the caution of WIP-22: that the golden angle is \varphi, and that it follows generically from repelling-elements-on-a-cylinder, is three centuries and three decades old respectively.
-What the framework adds is the unification — phyllotaxis, the resting-EEG fine ratio, the cone mosaic, and the prime-numbered cicada as one anti-lock principle, the ladder’s single privileged gap read in each arithmetic its space allows — and the identification of the generic “repelling elements on a layered cylinder” with the substrate’s own vortex-and-boundary geometry.
-That the meristem couples to the substrate’s actual flux lattice, rather than merely instancing the same mathematics, is the interpretive step, flagged as a proposal; what makes it testable is the same comb the rest of the ladder rides.
+What de-risks the reading is that a neuron reaches for the same number in time: the resting cortex spaces its rhythms at the most-irrational \varphi so they cannot lock.
+A meristem and a cortex, sharing no chemistry, refusing overlap for the same reason.
+That the golden angle is \varphi, and that it follows generically from repelling elements on a growing front, is centuries and decades old respectively; what the framework adds is the unification — phyllotaxis, the resting-EEG ratio, the cone mosaic, and the cicada as one anti-lock gap read in each arithmetic its space allows — and the identification of that generic geometry with the substrate’s own vortex-and-boundary lattice.
+The coupling is the interpretive step, flagged as a proposal; the comb is what makes it testable.

 The Meristem at Both Poles